-As time marches closer to the Assembly Appropriations committee hearing of SB649, a groundswell of opposition is mounting.
+As time marches closer to the legislative votes on SB649, a groundswell of opposition is mounting.
 As of August 21st, over 271 cities and towns, 47 counties, 47 planning and municipal organizations, and 53 environment, health, consumer, and justice organizations have opposed the bill.
 Scientists and doctors have also been speaking out.
 Dr. Joel Moskowitz, Professor of Public Health at University of California Berkeley and Director of the Center for Family and Community Health has written extensively about hazards of electromagnetic radiation on SaferEMR.com and has recently published a letter by UC San Diego Professor of Medicine, Dr. Beatrice Golomb on his research page.
 Dr. Golomb begins with the following statement:

 I urge in the strongest terms that you vigorously oppose California SB 649.
 If this bill passes, many people will suffer greatly, and needlessly, as a direct result.
 This sounds like hyperbole.
 It is not.

 My research group at UC San Diego alone has received hundreds of communications from people who have developed serious health problems from electromagnetic radiation, following introduction of new technologies.
 Others with whom I am in communication, have independently received hundreds of similar reports.
 Most likely these are a tip of an iceberg of tens or perhaps hundreds of thousands of affected people.
 As each new technology that leads to further electromagnetic radiation exposure is introduced — and particularly introduced in a fashion that prevents vulnerable individuals from avoiding it — a new group becomes sensitized.
 This is particularly true for pulsed signals in the radiowave and microwave portion of the spectrum, the type that the proposed Bill SB.649 will promote.